-Big news: I took a cool picture with my iPhone.
+Breaking news: I took a picture with my iPhone.
 I’ve brought it to class today in hopes of making you like me more.
-A little extra nerd popularity never hurt anyone (except when I was a kid, sigh), and I’m here to get mine.

-I loved show and tell.
-I once heard Kristen Lamb say blogs are “show and tell for adults,” and I definitely took this to heart (possibly a little too much).
+I loved show and tell as a kid.
+I once heard Kristen Lamb say blogs are “show and tell for adults,” and I definitely took it to heart (possibly a little too much).

 Last Sunday, I went on a solo hike in North Georgia on the Pine Log Creek Trail, a 4.5 mile loop hike that features a small abandoned quarry reclaimed by nature in a particularly lovely way.
 Here’s my orientation-flipped pic of the reflective water effect at the quarry: